What Happens If You Miss Jury Duty?

 Courts know perfectly well that most people miss jury duty because they want to and not because they need to.
 This can make it more difficult to present your case to the judge, should you ever need to do so.
 In counties with missed jury duty rates as high as 80%, the judge might feel even less inclined to sympathize with you.

 We can make the search easier by matching you with the right one.
-Submit a request online or call us today at 866-345-6784 to get in touch with an attorney in your area!
+Submit a request online or call us today at 866-345-6784 to contact an attorney in your area!